adamatics/containerize-voila-app/README.md

 ## Deploy app
 Once the Container Metadata publishing process finished successfully, an option to deploy the container image as an app will appear in the triple dot menu for the Container Metadata entry.
-Click this to open a dialog box in which you can fill in the details about the app, such as the name you want it to have in the URL the app will be available at.
+Click this to open a dialog box in which you can fill in the details about the app, such as the name you want it to have and the URL the app will be available at.
 You can also specify other settings such as resource usage, environment variables, and the startup command.
 The **Strip Prefix** checkbox must be unchecked for the containerized Voilá app to deploy successfully, as shown below:

 <a href="graphics/deploy_app.gif" target="_blank">
     <img class="no-shadow" src="graphics/deploy_app.gif"  style="margin: 0px 5px 50px 0px; center;" width="1000px"/>